kschuler/guide/guidelines/analyzing-data.md

 ```
 source activate jupyter
 ```
+When you do this, you should see something like this appear in the terminal.

 ![activate jupyter](static/images/source-activate-jupyter.png)

-Navigate to the analyses folder.
+Once the jupyter environment is active, you can navigate to the analyses folder.
 (For research assistants, this is the 'Kschuler-current/analyses' folder in the learninglab Dropbox)
 ```
 cd ~/Dropbox/Kschuler-current/analyses
 ```